johannesbuehl/johncg/README.md

 - fix "Buffer() is deprecated"
 - load files from disc always at item selection to stay up to date
 - create server-items at selection, delete after deselection to always stay up to date, but prevent multiple reloads (alternative: optional argument for accessing functions wether a reload should be done) / reload button in client
-- save file through interface instead of download
-- use playlist-caption
 - make keyboard-navigation better
   - tabindex for all elements
-  - keyboard-shortcuts
 - update-item: reload changed media (somehow handle video / audio - or just don't care (maybe detect wether it actually changed))
 - create library src-folder
 - create documentation (including: Template-update-objects, psalm-file-definitions, config-file, companion-setup)